XueFuzhao/OpenMoE/README.md

                            --model-id openmoe-chat\
                            --dtype bfloat16
 ```
-2. **On TPUs:** Get a TPU-vm and run the following code to evaluate model on the BIG-bench-Lite.
+2. **On TPUs:** Get a TPU-vm and run the following code to evaluate the model on the BIG-bench-Lite.
 ```
 git clone https://github.com/XueFuzhao/OpenMoE.git
 bash OpenMoE/script/run_eval.sh